Use Learn to understand and apply the system. Use Standards when you need the governing contract.

 Add a New Artifact Type

-Create a new Cuddler Artifact Definition family with aligned schemas, examples, and published guidance.
+Create a new Cuddler Artifact Definition family with a synchronized Data definition plus Template and Process documents that consume the published standards.

 Procedure